NinjaCoder90/squiggle/README.md

   like assigning points, worked on finding bugs and errors during the implementation and helped fixing them.

+> **Emmanuel Scopelliti:**
+  The idea of this game started from Oussama, it was a nice idea so we started to work on it.
+  We started to inform our self on the RMI implementation, and finally Oussama found the solution.
+  I developed the test side of the project, and helped on finding errors and bugs.

 • How did you use Git?

 > Mainly we used **Git** to better manage the different features of the project that we wanted to